replikativ/datahike/doc/gc.md

 # Garbage collection

 **This is an experimental feature.
-Please try it out in test environment and provide feedback.**
+Please try it out in a test environment and provide feedback.**

 Updates to a Datahike database leave behind tree fragments that can become not reachable anymore from the new root node of each index tree (a good explanation